juergenweb/FieldtypeObjectDimensions/README.md

 As you can see, you only have to add the word "Label" after the dimension name to output the dimension including the label.

 #### Output raw values as stored inside the database
-If you want to get the raw values as they are stored inside the database, you have to use this property calls:
+If you want to get the raw values as they are stored inside the database, you have to use these property calls:

 ```
 echo $page->fieldname->lenghtUnformatted; // outputs 2